rmigz02/rmigz02/README.md

 -> Some Android Debug Bridge based tools with a GUI for those who use repetitive ADB commands

--> A growing list of considerable "Android bloat" package names and optional and safe to uninstall Android system packages that comes with further information that help you decide whether to keep a package installed or not considering its trade-offs in functionality
+-> A growing list of considerable Android packages that could be seen as "bloatware" for some users and some other packages that comes with further information that help you decide whether to keep a package installed or not considering its trade-offs in functionality

 -> Test Arduino softwares for some useless sorts of automation but educational and a useful basis (like a bot for dodging the obstacles in T-Rex dinosaur game 🤣)